PRIDE-Archive/pride-web/static/markdown/submitDataPage/content.md

 <h2 id="two">Prepare submission</h2>

-Each submitted dataset to PRIDE Archive **MUST** contain the following information:
+The first step to prepare your submission for PRIDE Archive is to know which files are **Mandatory**, which are **Optionals**; and the benefit of providing each file type.
+Each submitted dataset to PRIDE Archive **MUST** contain the following information (following ProteomeXchange guidelines):

 - Mass spectrometer output files (called ‘RAW’): The RAW files are the native machine data files - Thermo .RAW, ABSCIEX .wiff, .scan, Agilent .d, Waters .raw, Bruker .yep, Bruker .baf - [check the full list here](/pridefileformats?step=two)

-- Peptide/protein identification files (called ‘RESULT’): These are the the files from the software used to perform the data analysis - - [check the full list here](/pridefileformats?step=three)
+- Peptide/protein identification files (called ‘SEARCH’): These are the files provided by the software used to perform the data analysis - Mascot .dat, ProteomeDiscover .msf - [check the full list here](/pridefileformats?step=three)

+- mzTab or mzIdentML result files (called 'RESULT') (**Recommended**): The mzTab and mzIdentML are standard file formats provided by most of the analysis software tools [check the full list here](/pridefileformats?step=four)

+- PEAK List files (called 'PEAK') (**Recommended**): If the mzTab or mzIdentML is provided the corresponding peak list files should be provided in order to ba able to check the MS/MS evidences that support the peptide/protein idetifications.

-• Optionally other files can be included like peak list files (called ‘PEAK’, mandatory for ‘Complete’ submissions including mzIdentML files, see below), search engine output files (called ‘SEARCH’, mandatory for “Partial submissions”, see below), quantification results (‘QUANT’), gel images (‘GEL’), sequence database files (FASTA), spectral libraries (SPECTRUM_LIBRARY) and any other, relevant file types (‘OTHER’).
+Optionally other files can be included like peak list files (called ‘PEAK’, mandatory for ‘Complete’ submissions including mzIdentML files, see below), , gel images (‘GEL’), sequence database files (FASTA), spectral libraries (SPECTRUM_LIBRARY) and any other, relevant file types (‘OTHER’).
 In addition, a more specific procedure is now available for MS imaging